evennia/evennia/docs/source/Contribs/Contribs-Overview.md

 ## full_systems

-_This category contains 'complete' game engines that can be used directly to start creating content without no further additions (unless you want to)._
+_'Complete' game engines that can be used directly to start creating content without no further additions (unless you want to)._

 ```{toctree}
 :maxdepth: 1